Clubs and Extra Curricular Activities

 There are a range of music tuition lessons offered by NYCC Music teachers.
 These include individual and group lessons in woodwind, brass and strings.
 Further details, including information on fees, is sent out at the start of the year or can be obtained from the office.

 The school encourages children to participate in sporting activities in a competitive but sportsmanlike manner.
 Our aim is to give children of ability the opportunity to compete at the highest level.
-We are pleased to report that in school year 2018/19 the pupils’ achievements included:
+These are some of the achievements we have had recently…

 - Winter Cup Runners-Up